 These are the main benefits of customer service team empowerment:

 It boosts employee retention.
 When your employees feel empowered, they are more likely to stay with your company.
 A LinkedIn study found that there is a 47% chance of employers holding on to employees who feel they have influence in the workplace for longer than three years.
-Companies viewed as less empowering only have a 35% chance of employees sticking with them for longer than three years.
+Companies viewed as less empowering only have a 35% chance of employees sticking with them for over three years.
 High employee turnover often looks bad to customers, especially ones who speak to your customer service team often and have built relationships with them.

-Did You Know?
 Empowerment of your customer service team can result in a number of benefits, including higher customer satisfaction and employee retention.

 Not having the right tools can make doing business difficult for anyone.
 There are many customer service tools that can make service reps’ lives easier:

-As your products, services, and policies evolve, it will be important to keep your customer service reps up to date on all the changes.
+As your products, services, and policies evolve, it will be important to keep your customer service reps updated on all the changes.
 While your customer service team does not need to know the ins and outs of all your products and services like your sales and marketing teams should, they do need to be trained enough that they can assist customers accordingly and know how to solve both common and unique problems without always asking for help.

 Some industries require employees to take ongoing professional development courses.
 Even if your industry is not one of them, offer employees the option to take professional development classes paid for by your company.

 Several training programs are specifically for customer service reps, many of which are free or cost less than $100 each.
 Consider these resources:

 To support your customer service team, you must listen carefully to them.
 When talking through problems with them, don’t interrupt them or think about how you will respond before they are done talking.
 To ensure you are on the same page, try rephrasing their message in your own words and asking if you understand the issue correctly.